The 17 Most Famous Paintings at the Louvre

 Andrea Mantegna | 1500-2 | Oil on Canvas | Dept of Paintings, Room 371

-You’ll often read or watch TV series spelling out the sexual pestilence during the Italian Renaissance within noble families which is likely accurate.
-This epic painting would serve as a triumphant reminder that those feelings are “wrong” in the light of dogma and should be heroically expelled!
+You’ll often read about or watch TV series spelling out the sexual pestilence of the Italian Renaissance within noble families, which is likely accurate.
+This epic painting would serve as a triumphant reminder that those feelings are “wrong” in the light of dogma and should heroically be expelled!

 Sexual desire is one of many vices to be expelled.
 The three vices personified by three fat awkward men on the lower right are avarice, ingratitude, and ignorance.
 Two men, one with breasts, carry the third wearing a crown with a look of stupidity and drunkenness.

-Minerva rushes in with spear in hand to expel these malformed vices from the courtyard/swamp.
-Just in the nick of time as a centaur was about to rape Diana the goddess of hunting and fertility.
+Minerva rushes in with a spear in hand to expel these malformed vices from the courtyard or swamp—just in the nick of time, as a centaur was about to rape Diana the goddess of hunting and fertility.

-There is utterly no end to the symbolism and hidden meaning in this painting which “opens up” over time like a fine wine.
+There is no end to the symbolism and hidden meaning in this painting, which “opens up” over time like a fine wine.
 Look at the hidden faces in the clouds and Boticelli-like trees with faces.

 13. The Virgin, Saint Anne, and the Child Playing with a Lamb